vij1ay/simple-chatbot-rag/README.md

 # RAG-based Chatbot with LangChain and FastAPI

 A Retrieval-Augmented Generation (RAG) chatbot that combines document search capabilities with language model responses.
-The system uses LangChain's graph architecture for conversation flow, Chroma for vector storage, and FastAPI for the web interface.
+The system uses LangChain's graph architecture for conversation flow, Chroma for vector storage, ollama for document embedding and FastAPI for the web interface.

 ## Features